Leart-O/ChampionTrials2/README.md

 - MySQL 5.7 or higher (or MariaDB 10.2+)
 - phpMyAdmin (for database import)
 - Web server (Apache/Nginx) or PHP built-in server
- - GROQ API key (optional, for AI features)
+ - openRouter API key (optional, for AI features)

 ## Installation